espressif/arduino-esp32/libraries/NetworkClientSecure/README.md

 To use PSK:
 - Generate a random hex string (generating an MD5 or SHA for some file is one way to do this)
 - Come up with a string id for your client and configure your server to accept the id/key pair
-- In WiFiClientSecure use setPreSharedKey (or the appropriate connect method) to set the id/key combo
+- In NetworkClientSecure use setPreSharedKey (or the appropriate connect method) to set the id/key combo
-- When WiFiClientSecure connects to the target server it uses the id/key combo to authenticate the server (it must prove that it has the key too), authenticate the client and then negotiate encryption for the connection
+- When NetworkClientSecure connects to the target server it uses the id/key combo to authenticate the server (it must prove that it has the key too), authenticate the client and then negotiate encryption for the connection

-Please see the WiFiClientPSK example.
+Please see the NetworkClientPSK example.

 Specifying the ALPN Protocol
 ----------------------------